How much does it cost to own a cat in Australia?

 - Desex your cat – The cost of desexing your cat will be lower than caring for your cat through birth and raising and adopting out a litter.

-- Get insurance – Having an appropriate level of pet insurance protects you from unexpected vet expenses and allows your cat to get the care they need.
+- Get insurance – Having an appropriate level of pet insurance can help protect you from unexpected vet expenses and allows your cat to get the care they need.

 Can you afford a cat?

 Cats, along with dogs, rank among Australia’s favourite types of pets.
 Owning a pet requires budgeting and planning if you want to ensure your cat enjoys great health in the long run.
-By preparing for expected and unexpected vet costs and getting insurance, you can provide your feline companion with an amazing quality of life.
+By preparing for expected and unexpected costs, such as vet bills you can provide your feline companion with an amazing quality of life.

 15 Feb 2018